Uddhav Thackeray likens Sena rebels to 'rotten leaves', says let there be polls to decide whom people support | Politics

 ''These rebels are like rotten leaves of a tree and should be shed.
 It is good for the tree as there will be new leaves," Thackeray said.

+''The way they tried to appropriate Sardar Patel from the Congress, they are doing the same thing with my late father, Balasaheb Thackeray, who founded the Shiv Sena," he claimed.

-"Looks like these people are not trustworthy.
-They are basically causing infighting among Sena workers," he said.
+Thackeray said these leaders are not trustworthy and they are causing infighting among Sena workers.

+He also said the Maha Vikas Aghadi alliance was worth a try in politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)